Abstract Stone Sculpture on Marble Base

 1

-Soapstone, a common material for such sculptures, is soft and easy to carve, allowing artists to create intricate details and smooth finishes.
+Soapstone, a common material for such sculptures, is relatively soft, making it easy to carve with hand tools, allowing for expressive and textured surfaces.

 2